Easy Thanksgiving Turkey Recipe

-- Make the herb butter by stirring together the softened butter, garlic, salt, pepper, rosemary and thyme in a small bowl.
+- In a small bowl, make the herb butter by stirring the softened butter, garlic, salt, pepper, rosemary and thyme together.

-- Then, loosen the skin of the turkey gently by sliding your fingers underneath.
+- Loosen the skin of the turkey gently by sliding your fingers underneath.
 Then rub about 1/3 of the herb butter between the skin and turkey breasts.

 - Rub the remaining herb butter all over the entire outside of the turkey.

 - Place the turkey on a roasting rack or on top of a bed of vegetables (if you don't have a rack), or both!
 Tuck the wing tips under the turkey to prevent them from burning.